openjdk/jdk/src/jdk.jlink/share/man/jmod.md

     `--hash-modules`.

 `--target-platform` *platform*
-:   Specifies the target platform when creating a JMOD file intended
+:   Specifies the target platform of a JMOD file intended for a specific
-    for a specific operating system and architecture.
+    operating system and architecture.
 The value should follow the format `<os>-<arch>`, where `<os>` is the operating system and `<arch>` is the hardware architecture.
 Example values include `linux-x64`, `windows-x64`, and `macos-aarch64`.